 - Enhanced San Francisco Bay Area Water Trail Plan (December 2011).
 A guide to trail implementation for the agencies and organizations that will develop and manage Water Trail access points and programs.
 Recommended policies and procedures in the Plan define how the Water Trail will take shape over time by guiding trail planning, development, and management on organizational, programmatic, and trailhead project-specific levels.

-- San Francisco Bay Area Water Trail Plan EIR (August 2010).
-Programmatic CEQA analysis for implementation of the Water Trail Program.
+- San Francisco Bay Area Water Trail EIR (December 2011) Programmatic CEQA analysis for implementation of the Water Trail Program.
 Includes discussion of potential impacts, thresholds, and mitigation measures developed in coordination with resource agencies and responses to comments.
-The Final EIR was published in March 2011.

-- Water Trail Education, Outreach and Stewardship Program (December 2011).
+- Water Trail Education and Outreach Program (November 2011).
 Blueprint for education, outreach, and stewardship activities presented in three broad themes: promote personal and navigational safety; create a comprehensive education program to increase environmental education and interpretation, and to support access to the Water Trail for all interested users; and, develop a Water Trail Ethic emphasizing safe, low-impact boating practices and stewardship of the Bay.

 - Issues and Recommendations for Improved Accessibility (April 2013).
 Analysis and recommendations to maximize and prioritize accessibility for Bay Area sites, while balancing environmental considerations.